Discrepant letter of credit

 A key point is that the letter of credit will nearly always call for bills of lading in the list of documents that must be provided for the payment to be triggered.
 This means that the Exporter is physically shipping the goods before payment (since bills of lading are only available after the goods have been loaded onto the ship), but he can rely upon the guarantee of the Importer’s bank that payment will be made later via the letter of credit.

-3. But what if the letter of credit conditions cannot be met
+It is discrepant if the letter of credit conditions are not met

 Letters of credit are only truly effective if the conditions (documents and timing) can be met by the Exporter and the Exporter’s bank.